-- 278 The funding for GSP implementation may come from a combination of local, state, and federal - sources.
-SVGMD has been funded by contributions from Sierra and Plumas Counties, - 280 management charges on parcels and on active large-capacity wells, and grants.
-The general - direction from the Board of Directors in regard to funding GSP implementation can besummarized as: - District expenses should be well-controlled - Funding strategy needs to be locally viable and right sized - Funding Strategy needs to focus on fairness. - The SVGMD's Joint Powers Agreement states that the District can request funds from Plumas and Sierra Counties, as needed.
+The funding for GSP implementation may come from a combination of local, state, and federal sources.
+SVGMD has been funded by contributions from Sierra and Plumas Counties, management charges on parcels and active large-capacity wells, and grants.
+The general direction from the Board of Directors in regard to funding GSP implementation can be summarized as:

+- District expenses should be well-controlled - Funding strategy needs to be locally viable and right-sized - Funding Strategy needs to focus on fairness

+The SVGMD's Joint Powers Agreement states that the District can request funds from Plumas and Sierra Counties, as needed.
 In recent years, both Counties have contributed \$4,000 annually towards District operating expenses.
 SVGMD's existing revenue sources also include two management charges: a "meter fee," associated with large-capacity wells metered by the District, and a "parcel fee," which is based on acreage.
 The authority to enact these charges derives from the District's enabling act, Water Code Appendix 119.
-The Board is responsible for enacting charges by ordinance. - For fiscal years 2018-19 and 2019-20, the District's parcel fee was fixed at a total of 30 cents per acre, per year, for parcels over 40 acres, and a total charge of \$10.00 per year on all
+The Board is responsible for enacting charges by ordinance.

+For fiscal years 2018-19 and 2019-20, the District's parcel fee was fixed at a total of 30 cents per acre, per year, for parcels over 40 acres, and a total charge of \$10.00 per year on all parcels of 40 acres or less.
+Beginning in fiscal year 2020-21, this fee was reduced to a rate of 15 cents per acre per year, for parcels over 40 acres, and a total charge of \$6.00 per year on all parcels of 40 acres or less.
+The District has established the continuation of this lower rate going forward for fiscal year 2021-22.
+In 2020/21 the parcel fees totaled \$32,798 and the meter fees total \$12,200 for a total annual fee revenue of \$44,998.

-- 295 parcels of 40 acres or less.
-Beginning in fiscal year 2020-21, this fee was reduced to a rate of - 15 cents per acre per year, for parcels over 40 acres, and a total charge of \$6.00 per year on all - 297 parcels of 40 acres or less.
-The District has established the continuation of this lower rate going - forward for fiscal year 2021-22.
-In 2020/21 the parcel fees totaled \$32,798 and the meter fees - total \$12,200 for a total annual fee revenue of \$44,998. - 300 On May 13, 2020, under the California Drought, Water, Parks, Climate, Coastal Protection, and - 301 Outdoor Access for All Act of 2018 (Proposition 68), SVGMD accepted \$2,000,000 from the - 302 California Department of Water Resources to assist in financing the Sierra Valley Subbasin - 303 Groundwater Sustainability Plan (GSP) Development Support to improve sustainable - 304 groundwater management, pursuant to Water Code Section 79700 et seq. - The cost breakdown for implementing and managing the GSP is presented and described in more detail in Chapter 5 and in Appendix 5-2 but also includes a fiscal reserve for unexpected and miscellaneous costs.
-The major cost categories are: - 308 Agency administration and operations - GSP reporting (annual and 5-year reports) - Monitoring, data collection, and technical support - Technical work and model maintenance - Outreach, coordination, and education - Legal support - Projects and management actions - 315 The total estimated cost of GSP implementation over the next 20 years (2022 to 2042) is - estimated to be in the range of \$68,500 \$142,000 (present dollar value), annually, based on the best available information. - 318 The GSAs will pursue various available funding opportunities to assist in covering the yearly - 319 costs as described further in Appendix 5-2.
-As part of the implementation, SVGMD will review - 320 its current fee structure and update as necessary.
-It is expected that SVGMD will manage the - implementation and reporting of the GSP, with support from other entities as needed.
-This - 322 updated fee structure will be continually used to fund the GSAs and GSP implementation up to - 323 the end of the 20-year period.
+On May 13, 2020, under the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 (Proposition 68), SVGMD accepted \$2,000,000 from the California Department of Water Resources to assist in financing the Sierra Valley Subbasin Groundwater Sustainability Plan (GSP) Development Support to improve sustainable groundwater management, pursuant to Water Code Section 79700 et seg.

+The cost breakdown for implementing and managing the GSP is presented and described in more detail in Chapter 5 and Appendix 5-1 and includes a fiscal reserve for unexpected and miscellaneous costs.
+The major cost categories are:

+- Agency administration and operations

+- GSP reporting (annual and 5-year reports)

+- Monitoring, data collection, and technical support

+- Technical work and model maintenance

+- Outreach, coordination, and education

+- Legal support

+Projects and management actions

+The total estimated cost of GSP implementation over the next 20 years (2022 to 2042) is estimated to be in the range of \$68,500 - \$142,000 (present dollar value), annually, based on the best available information.

+The GSAs will pursue various available funding opportunities to assist in covering the yearly costs as described further in Appendix 5-1.
+As part of the implementation, SVGMD will review its current fee structure and update as necessary.
+It is expected that SVGMD will manage the implementation and reporting of the GSP, with support from other entities as needed.
+This updated fee structure will be continually used to fund the GSAs and GSP implementation up to the end of the 20-year period.

-324 1.4 GSP Organization
+1.4 GSP Organization